pages-themes/minimal/pages/guidelines/formalisation2.md

 [Google Images](https://images.google.com/) is another efficient and convenient search.
 For example, search for "asthma mechanisms" will immediately offer relevant images from scientific publications.
 Adding "nature.com" to the search will narrow it down to the publications in Nature journals.

 [Cell SnapShot](https://www.cell.com/snapshots) is one more interesting resource with many useful visualisations including ones dedicated to various diseases.

-### Figure to SBGN

-How to transform a static cartoon figure from a paper to a standard representation in SBGN is demonstrated in the ["Figure to SBGN"](https://sbgn.github.io/figuretosbgn) project accessible on the Systems Biology Graphical Notation website.
-The "γCaMKII shuttles Ca²⁺/CaM to the nucleus to trigger CREB phosphorylation and gene expression" diagram was created based on the [graphical abstract](https://www.sciencedirect.com/science/article/pii/S0092867414011684#fx1) from the paper by Ma et al, Cell, 2014 ([PMID: 25303525](http://www.ncbi.nlm.nih.gov/pubmed/25303525)).
-Both Process Description and Activity Flow versions are available.

 ### Text to SBGN